Four Ways to Save Water and Money

-- Water less as the weather cools.
-Then when the rain starts, turn sprinklers off.
+- Keep sprinklers off through the rainy season.
 Calculate an ideal watering schedule for your yard at TriValleyWaterWise.com.

 - Get a $75 rebate on a 21st century irrigation controller.
 Qualifying controllers adjust automatically as the weather changes and many come with a smart phone app for easy programming.
 Learn more and apply at Zone 7 Weather-Based Irrigation Controller Rebate.